-How Much Does It Cost to Build a Custom Home?
+Cost to Build a Custom Home in Toronto?

-The cost to build a house in Ontario varies depending on factors such as location, square footage, materials, and labour.
-Building custom homes in Toronto and the GTA is our specialty at Lumara Homes.
+The cost to build a house in Toronto varies depending on factors such as neighbourhood, lot conditions, square footage, materials, and labour.
+Building custom homes in Toronto is our specialty at Lumara Homes.
 We understand that creating a budget can be overwhelming, but with our experience, we can help simplify the process.
-Let’s explore a breakdown of the costs associated with building a house in Toronto and the Greater Toronto Area (GTA).
+Let’s explore the costs of building a house in Toronto.

-The average cost to build a custom home in Toronto in 2025 ranges from $300 to $390 per square foot.
-This estimate includes both hard and soft construction costs and reflects mid-range to high-end finishes.
+The average cost to build a custom home in Toronto ranges from $300 to $390 per square foot.
+This estimate includes both hard and soft construction costs and reflects mid-range to high-end finishes in Toronto.
 For example:

 • A 2,000 sq. ft. custom home in Toronto: $600,000 – $780,000